HIERAX

 In conclusion it is strongly recommended that you use JPEG for visual inspection of images and TIFF for further processing and printing.

-JPEG at 10% quality
+TIFF | JPEG at 10% quality |

-Detail of JPEG at 10% quality
+Detail of TIFF | Detail of JPEG at 10% quality |

 Select, Enhance, & Save — Select one or more images for enhancement, after which the application will start the enhancement process, then save the results to the subdirectory “enhancement” of the directory from where the images were selected.